l3wi/Compass/knowledge-base/contribute.md

 To contribute to the documentation for the IOTA Compass follow the Contribution guidelines on [Github](https://github.com/iotaledger/documentation/blob/master/CONTRIBUTING.md)

+## Issues
+Issues are accepted

 ## Code Contributions
-Code contributions are not being accepted at this time, please check back.
+Code contributions are not being accepted at this time